InekeScheffers/NYCDA-individual-assignments/11-21-2016-Blog-Application/readme.md

 #Blog Application
 An app that let's users register, log-in, log-out.
 Post posts, view all posts on newsfeed, view all own posts on profile, view comments on specific posts and leave comments on specific posts.

-## Used node-sass-middleware way, node-sass / webpack ways are better
+## Used node-sass-middleware way to compile sass and automatically recompile, node-sass / webpack ways are better
+Because this way recompiles with EVERY request

 * Node
   * express